AWS Glue

 • Generate a Personal Access Token (PAT) on the Settings page.
 Copy this down, as it acts as your password during authentication.

-Connecting to CData Connect
+Connecting to CData Connect Cloud

-1. Log into AWS Glue.
+1. Log in to AWS Glue.

 2. In the navigation pane, under ETL, select AWS Glue Studio.